 Nestled in a valley high in Mexico’s western Sierra Madre range, Durango’s surroundings look like what we think of as the Old West.
 Properly called Victoria de Durango, Durango is the capital of the state that bears the same name.

 More than 140 Hollywood movies have been filmed in the mountains, valleys, and deserts surrounding Durango.
-Most of the films have been Westerns featuring the likes of John Wayne, Burt Lancaster, Kirk Douglas, and Maureen O’Hara.
-Many of your old favorites were probably filmed here.
+These include classic Westerns featuring the likes of John Wayne, Burt Lancaster, Kirk Douglas, and Maureen O’Hara.

 A handful of those old movie sets are still standing.
 Some remain movie sets… some are destinations for tour companies… while others—such as John Wayne’s personal set—were occupied by former workers and their families and have become real towns.